smartemission/smartemission/docs/platform/calibration.rst

 These processes were initially executed manually.
 At a later stage, and thus currently, the entire ANN Calibration process is automated.

+The idea to use ANN emerged when initial calibration using Linear Regresssion-based methods did not render satisfactory results.
+From studying existing research like

+* `"Field calibration of a cluster of low-cost available sensors for air quality monitoring" by Spinelle, Gerboles et al <http://www.sciencedirect.com/science/article/pii/S092540051500355X>`_
+* `"Air Temperature Estimation by Using Artificial Neural Network Models in the Greater Athens Area, Greece" by A. P. Kamoutsis et al. <https://www.hindawi.com/journals/isrn/2013/489350/>`_

+ANN appeared a good candidate.
+Though complex when manually performed, we also aimed to overcome this by automating both the learning and calibration process within the already existing SE ETL process pipelines.

 Data
 ====